-Now called Denver Urban Scholars, the organization has become a public charity operating under its own 501(c)3 status and is supported by individuals, companies, foundations and government grants.
-Denver Urban Scholars maintains a relationship with the Byrne family, and today the Byrne family provides funding for overhead costs, allowing 100% of money raised from other sources to be applied directly to our programs.
+Over its 20 years, the organization has become a public charity operating under its own 501(c)(3) status and is supported by individuals, companies, foundations, and government grants.
+Denver Urban Scholars maintains a relationship with the Byrne family, and today the Byrne family and our Board of Directors provide funding for overhead costs, allowing 100% of money raised from other sources to be applied directly to our programs.

-- 1995: Larry and Margaret Byrne establish a family foundation to provide at-risk Denver youth school scholarships and programs to prepare these students for college and future employment.
+- 1995: Larry and Margaret Byrne establish a family foundation to provide school scholarships and programs for at-risk Denver youth to prepare these students for college and future employment.

-- November 2012: Name changed to Denver Urban Scholars to better reflect the mission of the organization.
+- Fall 2012: Name changed to Denver Urban Scholars to better reflect the mission of the organization.

 - 2014: Set the goal of supporting more than 200 youth by the late summer.

 - October 2017: Denver Urban Scholars and Colorado Youth at Risk join forces.
 With a combined 46 years of mentoring and youth development experience, the newly forged agency will benefit from the unique programmatic elements and outcomes of each organization; and will begin a new chapter with the intent of delivering improved programming and outcomes to every young person we serve.